Senior Dental Student Honors Program

 Honors Application Form

-Teaching practicum experiences were made available during the fall and spring semesters of the senior year beginning 2006.
+Elective teaching practicum experiences are available during the fall and spring semesters of your senior year.
 This elective provides you with an opportunity to serve as a student-teacher in a lecture or lab course offered during the fall and/or spring semesters of the freshman, sophomore or junior years of the predoctoral curriculum.
 If you have an interest in pursuing teaching as a career in the future, would like to gain more experience in a particular course, or you would like to enhance your knowledge and skills in preparation for board exams, please consider this option.

-You will receive DENT 790 credit for student-teaching and an hourly stipend (subject to budgetary cuts).
+You will receive DENT 790 credit for student-teaching.
 To be eligible for student-teaching in a particular course, you must have earned a grade of A or B in the course in which you wish to student-teach and you must be performing at an appropriate level in clinic to ensure that your teaching commitment does not jeopardize your attainment of clinic competency prior to graduation.